Chen Siming: Career

 Chen grew up in Heilongjiang Province, China, where her parents were owners of a pool hall, and she started playing snooker aged 8.
 Four years later, in 2006, she won both the 8-ball and 9-ball divisions of the Chinese National Youth Championships.
 By 2009 she was being coached by Wu Jia-qing (formerly known as Wu Chia-Ching), the double world champion.
 Within a year, she defeated Allison Fisher to win the 2010 China Open, her first major title.

 In the 2010 Asian Games, Chen won the gold medal in the Six-red snooker event.

 In 2011, she won her second senior title, the Philippine Open, defeating Kelly Fisher 9–3 in the final, and later won the All Japan Championship.
-Billiards Digest named Chen as 2011 player of the year.
+Billiards Digest named Chen as 2011 player of the year after reaching the final of the 2011 WPA Women's World Nine-ball Championship.

-Following further tournament successes, she won the 2017 Women's World 9-Ball Championship, coming from 1–5 down against Pan Xiaoting to win 9–7.
+Following further tournament successes, she won the 2017 WPA Women's World Nine-ball Championship, coming from 1–5 down against Pan Xiaoting to win 9–7.